K\"ahler information manifolds of signal processing filters in weighted Hardy spaces: Theoretical backgrounds

 \section{Theoretical backgrounds}

-In this section, we visit definitions of various function spaces in complex analysis and generalize these function spaces to weighted Hardy spaces.
-After then, the complex cepstrum in signal processing and its connection to weighted Hardy norms are reviewed.
-In addition, properties of K\"ahler manifolds are briefly covered.
-These concepts will be used as theoretical building blocks for further discussions.
+In this section, we first review the definitions of various function spaces in functional analysis and then generalize these spaces to weighted Hardy spaces.
+Following this, we revisit the concept of the complex cepstrum in signal processing and explore its connection to weighted Hardy norms.
+Additionally, we provide a brief overview of the properties of K\"ahler manifolds, which will serve as foundational concepts for the subsequent discussions.